Boca Raton Bicycle Accident Lawyer | Whittel & Melton

 - Loss: You suffered injury, or your spouse or relative died because of the accident.

-You have four years from the date of the accident to file a personal injury claim and two years from the date of death to start a wrongful death claim.
+You have two years from the date of the accident to file a personal injury claim and two years from the date of death to start a wrongful death claim.

 If you decide to go down this route, it’s essential to speak with a bicycle accidents Boca Raton attorney on our team.
 Florida personal injury law is complicated, and lawsuits can be costly and time-intensive, so you need expert advice to ensure that your interests are protected.What to Do If You’ve Been in a Bike Accident in Boca Raton